 Laura Mosiello, LCSW-R, is Director of Women’s Cancers for CancerCare

-Thanks Laura for sharing – and for caring about our girlfriends battling cancer.
-You gave some amazing girlfriend advice on how to be a better friend to our girlfriends dealing with cancer.
+Thanks Laura for sharing – and for caring about our girlfriends with cancer.
+You gave some amazing girlfriend advice on how to be a better friend to our friends with cancer.

-How do you help YOUR girlfriends who are affected by cancer?
+How do you help YOUR friend with cancer?
 Share and inspire!

-More girlfriend advice on how to be a better friend to a friend dealing with cancer:
+More girlfriend advice on how to be a better friend to a friend with cancer:

 - 10 ways to be a better friend to a girlfriend dealing with cancer